jonasbn/SublimeText-Perl-Test-More/README.md

 2. tabbing yet again lets you label the test
 3. And then you can run your test suite

-This package can with luck be used with the [package](https://github.com/jonasbn/SublimeText-Perl-Test-Class) for Perl's Test::Class for Sublime Text 2.
+This package can with luck be used with the [package](https://github.com/jonasbn/SublimeText-Perl-Test-Class) for Perl's [Test::Class](https://metacpan.org/pod/Test::Class) for Sublime Text 2/3.

 # Installation